Overview

 -

-is simply the command’s keyword. -
+addis simply the command’s keyword. -

-is the customer’s NRIC number. -
+NRICis the customer’s NRIC number. -

-is the customer’s phone number, so that you know who to call if your bicycle is not returned on time. -
+PHONEis the customer’s phone number, so that you know who to call if your bicycle is not returned on time. -

-is the customer’s email address, so that you can send reminders and e-receipts to them. -
+EMAILis the customer’s email address, so that you can send reminders and e-receipts to them. -

-that you specify for a bike is used to identify that bike uniquely; here is where it comes into play. -
+BIKEis the name of the bike that you want to rent out to them.
+In the previous section, it was mentioned that theBIKE_NAMEthat you specify for a bike is used to identify that bike uniquely; here is where it comes into play. -

-is the rate at which you are charging your customer for the bicycle rental, in dollars per hour.
+LOANRATEis the rate at which you are charging your customer for the bicycle rental, in dollars per hour.
 This will help your financial calculations later. -

 In summary, most of the parameters you specify here are simply customer-specific data.
 Once you iron out the details of the rental with them, this command is as easy as any other.
 Simply fill in the details and you should see a success message: "New loan added: (…)", showing you all the details of the transaction.